jereze/alfred-hacker-news-search/README.md

 The workflow requires "jq" to be installed on the system. "jq" is a lightweight and flexible command-line JSON processor that is used by the workflow to parse and manipulate the response from the search API.

 To install "jq," the easiest way would probably be using homebrew: `brew install jq`.

+## Install

+You can install the workflow from [the Gallery page](https://alfred.app/workflows/jereze/hacker-news-search/) or download it from [Github releases](https://github.com/jereze/alfred-hacker-news-search/releases/latest).